Gmelina arborea

 Specific Properties

-- Prefers moist fertile valleys
+- Prefers moist fertile soils

 - Pioneer forest species